NFDI4Energy/metadata-requirements/non-functional-requirements.md

 #### 18) 📜Online documentation

-Each metadata module / profile and each individual metadata field shall have a definition and description text that is available online.
+Each metadata module / profile and each individual metadata field shall have a definition and description text that is available online. <br>
+**OEMetadata** ✔ Documentation online

 #### 19) 📜Usage guide

 The metadata schema needs to be accompanied by an online documentation or guide on how to use it properly.
 This shall include different user perspectives including but not limited to data owners, application developers and data registry maintainers.
-Also it needs to motiviate why the usage of metadata and respective standards is important.
+Also it needs to motiviate why the usage of metadata and respective standards is important. <br>
+**OEMetadata** ✔ Course in Academy

 #### 20) 📜Visualize different use of terminology among reused / mapped schemas and ontologies
 |||